 Some of these new duties come with protections against retaliation or discipline for intervening and require discipline, termination or decertification for failing to act.

-At least eight states—Colorado, Florida, Illinois, Maryland, New York, Nevada, Virginia, Washington—and the District of Columbia crafted new legal duties requiring officers to provide medical assistance or aid to individuals.
+At least eight states—Colorado, Florida, Illinois, Maryland, New York, Nevada, Virginia, Washington—and Washington, D.C. crafted new legal duties requiring officers to provide medical assistance or aid to individuals.

 Oversight of police actions, especially related to use-of-force investigations, has until recently been handled either by the U.S. Justice Department or local governments.
 Standards and training boards provide some oversight and investigatory capacity.
 However, the focus is primarily on investigation of reasons for officer decertification.

 In the last year, states expanded or created more independent and transparent investigation mechanisms.
 Colorado, Illinois, Massachusetts, Nevada and Virginia empowered their attorneys general to investigate and pursue civil pattern and practice suits.
 Usually, these lawsuits are pursued by the U.S. Department of Justice, but the new state authorizations have the similar objective to investigate systemic police misconduct rather than specific instances or situations.